feathersjs/docs/adapters.md

 # Data Adapters

+An Adapter is at the heart of every service.
+Adapters connect services to a data store of some sort.
 Because Feathers is isomorphic, it supports [Server-Side data stores](adapters.server.md) and [Client-Side data stores](adapters.client.md).